CocoaPods/Rainforest/README.md

 ## Ruby Version

-It is recommended to use system Ruby for CocoaPods development.
-If you are using rbenv or similar to manage your ruby environment, note that there are issues with certain dependencies under Ruby 2.2.x and higher.
+While there is no recommendation to use a specific version of Ruby, note that there are issues with certain dependencies under Ruby 2.2.x and higher.

 ## Usage